xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 ### What I learned

-The confirmation was the command output from `whoami`, not simply the fact that Metasploit said a shell had opened.
-The long red text in LinPEAS also required interpretation, rather than being copied into a report as an automatic list of exploitable weaknesses.
+The big moment here was seeing `root` returned by a command I ran myself.
+I also got more comfortable distinguishing the access I had gained from the coloured leads LinPEAS was showing me.

 ---

-## 9. UnrealIRCd Investigation Without a Confirmed Result
+## 9. Checking the UnrealIRCd Route

 I next searched for the UnrealIRCd 3.2.8.1 backdoor module and inspected its payload and connection options.
 I also made another socket check.